pymssql/pymssql/docs/ref/pymssql.rst

                              establishment.
 Can be a string or another kind of iterable of strings.
 Default value: See
                              :class:`_mssql.connect() <_mssql.MSSQLConnection>`
-   :keyword bool autocommit: Whether to use default autocommiting mode or not
+   :keyword bool autocommit: Whether to use default autocommitting mode or not
    :keyword str tds_version: TDS protocol version to use

    .. warning::